ReproNim/stat-repronim-module/_episodes/03-p-values.md

 * You should find that roughly, the number of times these two tests are "significant" is about the same, because the signal to noise ratio is the same.
-But there is a fundamental difference: if the mean was representing a biological value, what is the fundamental difference ?
+But there is a fundamental difference: if the mean was representing a biological value, what is the fundamental difference?

 ### Multiple Comparison problem: